-Udayagiri (Lat 20°15ˊ N, Long 85°47ˊ E) are located on Kumari hill at an altitude of 82 m from MSL (Mean Sea Level).
-The caves of Udayagiri (Hill of Sunrise) are partly natural and partly artificial caves of archaeological, historical and religious importance located in the capital of Odisha, India i.e. Bhubaneswar and command a unique position in rock-cut architecture, art and religion.
-The caves are situated on two adjacent hills, mentioned as KumariParvat in the Hathigumpha inscription.
+Udayagiri (Lat 20°15ˊ N, Long 85°47ˊ E) are located on Kumari Hill at an altitude of 82 m above MSL (Mean Sea Level).
+The Caves of Udayagiri (Hill of Sunrise) are partly natural and partly artificial caves of archaeological, historical and religious importance located in the capital of Odisha, India i.e. Bhubaneswar and occupy a unique position in rock carvin architecture, art and religion.
+The caves are located on two adjoining hills, mentioned as KumariParvat in the Hathigumpha inscription.
 The number of existing caves at Udayagiri is 18, while Khandagiri has 15.